jackmoody11/stockscore/README.rst

 .. image:: https://img.shields.io/github/license/mashape/apistatus.svg?style=popout
    :target: https://github.com/jackmoody11/stockScores/blob/master/LICENSE

-Stock Scores is a python script to score stocks based on specified criteria.
-The goal of this project is to provide a powerful stock scoring system for various types of stock classifications (growth, momentum, value, etc.).
+Stock Score is a python script to score stocks based on specified criteria.
+The goal of this project is to provide a stock screening system for various types of stock classifications (growth, momentum, value, etc.).

-Similar to how one might rank the best options when they are deciding where to go to dinner, Stock Scores lets investors choose what screens they want to run.
-Then, this script takes care of the rest, showing which stocks performed best under the given tests.
+Similar to how one might rank the best options when they are deciding where to go to dinner, Stock Score lets investors choose what screens they want to run.
+Then, this script takes care of the rest, showing which stocks performed best under the given screens.

 Prerequisites
 ~~~~~~~~~~~~~